 HIGH HEELED PATENT PUMPS

 Floor show shoes are pretty easy to find.
-I've selected the links below as sites that have a wide range of sizes and reasonable prices (around $30).
+I've selected the links below as sites that have a wide range of sizes and reasonable prices ($35-$40).
 Sadly, shoe sites tend to come and go, and styles change quickly, so if a link doesn't work, please

 email me.

 Usually pretty easy to find locally, except for backseamed sheer stockings (Magenta) and backseamed fishnet stockings (Frank).
 (Why are these so hard to find without a lace top?!)
-If you're buying plain seamed stockings, you will basically end up with Leg Avenue.
+If you're buying plain seamed stockings, you will usually end up with Leg Avenue unless you deliberately look for another brand.
 (After a while, you'll recognize the pictures.)
-They are cut fairly short.
 Style 5026 is their regular style; style 1000Q is their Tall.
-They do mean Tall, not Queen--I love the length but the stockings nearly cut off circulation.
+They do mean Tall, not Queen--I love the length but the stockings are very tight and prone to run the first few times I wear them.
 Your other option is to get backseamed stockings with a Cuban heel--very elegant, but the top of the Cuban heel shows above my boots, so I don't get them.
+NOTE: as of 9/12, Music Legs stockings start the backseam at the back of the foot instead of the sole, so I no longer recommend them - it makes it harder to get the seams straight, particularly if you're in a rush in a dark theater.

 - Glamour Boutique